Bertoni9/MNIST-Project/README.md

 # MNIST---numpy-tf-keras-pytorch

 The project is intended to compare the implementation of a multi-class classification (and the different performances) for the MNIST Dataset using different approaches.

+The same classification task is tackled using deep neural networks built respectively with Numpy, TensorFlow, Keras and Pytorch.